 EDUC 200 Preclinical Experience.
 Directed observation and participation in off-campus setting.
 Students participate in a 35 hour experience.
 Transportation needed.
-Each semester.
 IAI EED 904; IAI SED 905.
-Prerequisite: Cumulative GPA of 2.50, preclinical application and co-registration in EDUC-205.
-1 semester hour.
-Typically offered Fall, Spring, and Summer Terms.
+Prerequisite Main Campus: Cumulative GPA of 2.50, preclinical application and co-registration in EDUC 205.
+Prerequisite Springfield Campus: Cumulative GPA of 2.75, preclinical application and co-registration in EDUC 205.
+Student must have passed TAP test to enroll in class.
+1 semester credit hour.
+Typically offered: fall, spring, and summer terms.

 EDUC 205 History and Philosophy of Education.
 A survey of education in the United States from the Colonial period to the present with emphasis on the major philosophies which have influenced American education.
 Philosophies relative to each grade level, including middle grades, are presented.
-Each semester.
-Prerequisite: Cumulative G.P.A. of 2.50 and co-registration in EDUC 200.
-3 semester hours.
-Typically offered Fall, Spring, and Summer Terms.
+Prerequisite Main Campus: Cumulative GPA of 2.50 and co-registration in EDUC 200.
+Prerequisite Springfield Campus: Cumulative GPA of 2.75 and co-registration in EDUC 200.
+3 semester credit hours.
+Typically offered: fall, spring and summer terms.